tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         return out
 ```

+see what a nice translation of the math that is? get the derivative, apply the
+chain rule, add to the grad.

 now we have a function to do one step for one operation node, but we need to do
 the whole graph.